ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Additional Experiments and Analysis

+We evaluate the robustness of \textsc{eris} under two failure modes: aggregator dropout and client--aggregator link failures.
+In both cases, failures remove a subset of model shards from the global update in a given round.
+However, because each shard corresponds only to a disjoint part of the model, failures do not invalidate the update; they primarily reduce its effective magnitude and therefore slow convergence.

-To evaluate the robustness of \textsc{eris} to aggregator unavailability during training, we conduct a controlled dropout (or failure) experiment in which, at every training round, a fixed proportion of aggregators is randomly deactivated.
-When an aggregator drops out, its corresponding model shard is not included in the global update, effectively reducing the step magnitude for that round.
+\paragraph{Aggregator dropout.} We first consider aggregator unavailability during training.
+At each round, a fixed proportion of aggregators is randomly deactivated, so their corresponding model shards are not included in the global update.
 Figure~\ref{fig:agg_dropout} reports the effect of increasing dropout rates on both (i) test accuracy and (ii) the best validation round at which the model reaches its peak performance (i.e., the minimum validation loss).
-The results show that \textsc{eris} maintains \emph{nearly constant test accuracy} up to a dropout rate of 70\%.
-This robustness stems from the fact that each aggregator is responsible for only a disjoint shard of the model; losing a subset of them does not invalidate training but simply scales down the effective update.
-The right plot of Figure~\ref{fig:agg_dropout} provides the key explanation.
-As the dropout rate increases, the number of rounds required to reach the validation optimum grows steadily.
-This indicates a progressive \emph{slowdown in convergence}.
-When dropout remains below 70\%, the model still converges fully within the 200-round training budget.
-However, once the slowdown becomes large enough (i.e., beyond 70\% dropout), the model no longer converges to the same optimum before the round limit is reached, causing the test accuracy to drop.
+The results show that \textsc{eris} maintains nearly constant test accuracy up to a dropout rate of 70\%.
+The right plot explains this behavior: as dropout increases, the best validation round shifts steadily toward the 200-round training cap, indicating a convergence slowdown rather than algorithmic instability.
+Once the slowdown becomes too large, the model no longer reaches the same optimum within the fixed training budget, and accuracy drops.

+\paragraph{Client--aggregator link failures.} We further evaluate random failures of individual client--aggregator communication links.
+When such a link fails, only the corresponding shard contribution is lost for that round.
+Figure~\ref{fig:link_failures} shows a similar pattern to aggregator dropout: accuracy remains nearly unchanged up to moderate failure rates, while the best validation round progressively approaches the 200-round cap.
+In particular, accuracy remains close to the no-failure setting up to roughly 50\% link failures, whereas larger failure rates mainly hurt performance because training cannot fully converge within the fixed round budget.
+This contrasts with centralized FL, where a failed client--server link discards the entire client update; in \textsc{eris}, a failed link removes only one shard contribution.

-These results confirm that \textsc{eris} inherits strong resilience to aggregator failures: the system continues to improve as long as some fraction of shards is reliably aggregated, and degradation only appears when convergence is limited by a strict round cap rather than by algorithmic instability.
+Together, these results show that \textsc{eris} degrades gracefully under both node- and edge-level failures.
+The system remains stable as long as a sufficient fraction of shards is aggregated, and performance degradation is primarily caused by convergence delay under a fixed round cap rather than by instability of the sharded aggregation mechanism.